vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ## Compilation

-### Some packages not in central repository failed to download, error: `Could not resolve dependencies for project xxx`
+### Q: Some packages not in central repository failed to download, error: `Could not resolve dependencies for project xxx`

 Please check the `mirror` part of Maven installation directory `libexec/conf/settings.xml`: